PabloBeRui/el-elegido/README_EN.md

 - **Date and Time Picker**: Use of `DateTimePicker` from `@mui/x-date-pickers` to manage date and time selection.
 - **Integration with OpenStreetMap**: Use of **React-Leaflet** to show the restaurant's location via OpenStreetMap.
 - **Snackbar for Notifications**: Implementation of temporary notifications with Material-UI's `Snackbar`.
+- **Weather API**: Displays the current weather using custom icons through a free API, with a fallback icon in case of connection issues.

-- **API Key Protection**: Use of Netlify and serverless to protect the project's API keys.
+- **API Key Protection**: Use of enviroment variables in Netlify to protect the project's API keys.

 ## Technologies Used